mhbeals/mhwood.github.io/histories/ca.md

 citation.
 The viewer allows users to pan and zoom as well as navigate through the issue.
 The underlying data (plain text, PDF and JP2) and manually selected snippets can be downloaded using icons at the top of the viewer.
-The underlying code for chronam is available on GitHub.
+The underlying code for *chronam* is available on GitHub.

 ### API

 Materials from Chronicling America can be obtained through the site’s API which, as of December 2018, does not require a unique access key.
-Datasets filtered by metadata or content and can be retrieved in HTML, ATOM/XML or JSON formats through URL queries.
-More information and examples can be found at [https://chroniclingamerica.loc.gov/about/api](https://chroniclingamerica.loc.gov/about/api).
+Datasets filtered by metadata or content and can be retrieved in HTML, Atom/XML or JSON formats through URL queries.
+More information and examples can be found at (https://chroniclingamerica.loc.gov/about/api).

 ### Direct Download or Drives